|

 from a collapsing oil super-rig in the Gulf of Alaska, the Tracys

-are joined by Jeff's youngest son Alan and Fermat, son of International
+are joined by Jeff's youngest son Alan and Fermat,

-Rescue's brilliant inventor Professor Hiram 'Brains' Hackenbacker,
+son of International Rescue's brilliant inventor Professor Hiram

-who are home from boarding school for the holidays.
-When Thunderbird
+'Brains' Hackenbacker, who are home from boarding school for

-5 is badly damaged by an apparent meteor strike and John, on
+by an apparent meteor strike and John, on duty on board as space

-duty on board as space monitor, is injured, Jeff races to assist
+monitor, is injured, Jeff races to assist in Thunderbird 3 together

-in Thunderbird 3 together with Scott, Virgil and Gordon.
+with Scott, Virgil and Gordon.

 The 'accident' has, however, actually been engineered by master